zramsay/eris-cli/docs/tutorials/getting-started.md

 If you don't want to utilize Docker Toolbox, you can install those manually: follow [these](https://docs.docker.com/installation/) instructions to install Docker, [these](https://docs.docker.com/machine/install-machine/#installing-machine-directly) to install Docker Machine, and [these](https://www.virtualbox.org/wiki/Downloads) to install VirtualBox.

-If you have chosen not to use Docker Toolbox at all, you need to create an Eris virtual machine and put the latter (`eval`) command into your `~/.bashrc` file:
+If you have chosen not to use Docker Toolbox at all, you need to create an Eris virtual machine and run the (`eval`) command:

 ```bash
 docker-machine create -d virtualbox eris